In Italy, going back to work may depend on having the right antibodies

 Scientists in Italy, like their counterparts in Germany, the United States, China and beyond, are already studying whether antibodies are a potential source of protection or immunity against the virus.

-The British government has come up with the idea of "immunity passports,quot;, though it is still struggling to complete even swab tests to get an accurate snapshot of current levels of infection, and the virus has not been around long enough in the population British to provide sufficient antibody data.
+The British government has come up with the idea of "immunity passports,quot;, though it is still struggling to complete even swab tests to get an accurate snapshot of current levels of infection, and the virus has not been around long enough in the British population to provide enough antibody data.

 Italy, due to its early and widespread exposure to the virus, has the opportunity to learn how the virus works and the biological properties that protect it.

-Next week, Veneto plans to start collecting 100,000 blood samples from people across the region, first from thousands of health workers and then public employees, to study antibodies in laboratories from people who have the virus and those who have it. have been cured.
+Veneto plans to start collecting 100,000 blood samples from people across the region, first from thousands of health workers and then public employees, to study antibodies in laboratories from people who have the virus and those who have been cured.

 Nowhere in Italy is the search for an antibody strategy more intense than in Veneto.
 With its wealth of resources, high-profile consultants and biotech presence, you can now be in a unique position to influence the global conversation and provide information for the rest of the world.